prabadelic/flashcard-o-matic-capstone/README.md

 ## Learning Objectives

-This project tested my ability work with rendering and state management using React.
+This project tested my ability to work with rendering and state management using React.
 The key learning objectives include:

 - Installing packages via NPM
 - Running tests from the command line